 – Making recommendations in relation to the appointment, re-appointment and removal of the company’s external auditor

 Given the size of the Board, there is no separate Nominations Committee and therefore recommendations for appointments to the Board are considered by the Board as a whole.

 Alba includes in its Annual Report and Accounts a Chairman’s Statement on Corporate Governance and a description of the work of Board committees where required.

 For details of the various channels Alba uses for communicating with shareholders, see Principle 2 above.

 The results of voting on resolutions proposed at the Company’s AGM are reported via RNS and recorded in the “News” section on the Company’s website.

 In the past five years, there has been no significant level of votes cast against any resolutions put to shareholders at the Company’s AGM (where “significant” would mean at least 20 per cent of the votes cast being against a particular resolution).

-Historical annual reports and half-yearly results can be accessed via the Company’s website under “Corporate Documents”.
-Final results and interim results are also released via RNS and therefore reported in the “News” section of the website.
+Historical annual reports and half-yearly results can be accessed via the Company’s website under “Reports and Accounts”.
+Final results and interim results are also released via RNS and therefore also reported in the “News” section of the website.